TestLinkOpenSourceTRMS/testlink-code/README.md

 ## 14. People/Companies supporting TestLink

-  - Bitnami
-    - provided a VM on Cloud to do tests
+  - Bitnami: provided a VM on Cloud to do tests

-  - Team Cortado (Germany)
+  - Team Cortado (Germany): paid for custom development of a long-awaited
-    - paid for custom development of a long-awaited feature: execution notes & results for test steps, **donating** feature to community (it is not the first time they are doing this!)
+    feature: execution notes & results for test steps, **donating** feature to community (it is not the first time they are doing this!)

   - MAMP PRO

-## 15. Miscellaneous
+  - [Hitek School][hitek]: Group of students helped to test TestLink

+  - [Wellington Institute of Technology][welt]: Group of students working on creating automation infrastructure to test TestLink

   - [CSRF Prevention Cheat Sheet][csrf]

-  - [Hitek School][hitek]
-    - Group of students help to test TestLink

-  - [Wellington Institute of Technology][welt]
-    - Group of students working on creating automation infrastructure to test TestLink

-## 16. Use forum.testlink.org
+## 15. Use forum.testlink.org

 Information has been collected with users' help